lukik45/movieRecommender/README.md

 # movieRecommender
-Script to recommend movies implemented for Data Mining laboratories at PUT
+A short notebook to recommend movies implemented for Data Mining laboratories at PUT.

+Makes use of association rules algorithm - Apriori